starlingbank/developer-resources/README.md

 - [:octocat: Starling's Github](https://github.com/starlingbank) – Our current open-source offerings to help you connect.
 - [:warning: Service Status](http://starlingbank.statuspage.io/) – Is it just me?
 - [:rocket: Trello Roadmap](https://trello.com/b/wp8bOZPL/starling-developers-roadmap) - See what we're working on.

-## News & Updates

-[:tada: An update on our API :tada:](https://www.starlingbank.com/api-update/) - An overview on the current status of the API and and what's coming up next.

 ## Upcoming Integrations